Alma Dea Morani: Achievement

-Alma Dea Morani award
+The Alma Dea Morani, MD Renaissance Woman Award

 The Alma Dea Morani M.D., Renaissance Women Award was created in her name in 2000 to honor women physicians or scientists who made compelling contributions apart from medicine, as well as, facilitating the practice and competency of medicine.
-The award is presented in the shape of a surgeons hand to represent both Morani and her father's passion for sculpting.
+The award is presented in the shape of a surgeons hand to not only represent both Morani and her father's passion for sculpting, but also to showcase the power our hands have that drives our capacity to express and ultimately gives people a purpose.